 Rural Development Focused On Healthcare

-How painful is it, to know that about 88% menstruating women in India use highly unhygienic and unsanitary ways of cleaning the blood?
+How painful is it, to know that about 88% of menstruating women in India use highly unhygienic and unsanitary ways of cleaning the blood?

 Sand, ash, old rags, even cloth instead of sanitary napkins!
 Most of these women are concentrated in rural areas of the country.

-Although there is a significant drop in the infant mortality rate of about 8%, we’re still losing 30+ children for ever 1000 berths.
+Although there is a significant drop in the infant mortality rate of about 8%, we’re still losing 30+ children for every 1000 berths.
 I believe humans are technologically advanced enough to take this number even further down.

 For every 10,000 there are not even 10 physicians and not even 20 midwives.
 About 70% urinary tract infection is prevalent in rural areas due to non-availability of doctors.

 This needs to be dealt with at the earliest, or we’ll lose lives and we’ll have women of this country live with unsanitary lifestyles.

 Education Quality Needs To Be Uplifted

 By this, I wish to speak about basic education in government schools.
 A lot of finance has been allotted to this sector but still, classrooms have broken benches, schools have low pass percentage and a big chunk of teachers take this job for granted.

 I don’t aim to say that teachers are not worthy of their jobs, but a little more motivation would help uplift the quality of education.
 That needs to come from the government.